greymistcube/flappy_bird_ai/README.md

 at the very beginning, is a proposed solution to this problem.
-Main ideas of NEAT include genetic encoding (encoding the structure of ANN as a collection of node genes and connection genes), historical markings (keeping track of the history of genes), and protection of innovation through speciation (protecting newly mutated genome).
+Main ideas of NEAT include genetic encoding (encoding the structure of ANN as a collection of node genes and connection genes), historical markings (keeping track of the history of genes), protection of innovation through speciation (protecting newly mutated genome), and incremental growth from minimal structure (to minimize the size of the structure).

+## NEAT for Flappy Bird Clone

+NEAT used in this project is a simplified version of the original, hence does not implement all the ideas to their fullest extent found in the paper.
+Below is the analysis of NEAT made for this project.

+In the paper, genetic encoding and historical markings are used to enable crossover breeding of genomes, which in turn is an effort to solve the competing conventions problem.